NREL/OpenStudio-HPXML/docs/source/intro.rst

 However, HPXML can still handle the most important aspect of geometry -- shading of solar radiation.
 Geometry inputs that affect solar shading include :ref:`overhangs` and :ref:`neighbor_buildings`.

-Support for 3D geometry may be added to OpenStudio-HPXML in the future.

-For example, the image below shows the result of translating an HPXML file to an OpenStudio model, including neighboring buildings of the same height to the left/right.
+For example, the image below shows the result of translating an HPXML file to an OpenStudio model.

 .. image:: images/geometry_exploded.png
    :align: center